Computer Science

 Our GCSE pupils and A Level students are given a clear understanding of the standards required by the exam board in their technical and written work.
 We aim for our pupils and students to understand exactly why they are doing what they are doing, and how to maximise the marks they attain.

-Impact: Pupils and students leave the school having gained understanding of Computer Science and having developed technical and problem solving skills which will support further study and their first steps in the world of work.
+Pupils and students leave the school having gained understanding of Computer Science and having developed technical and problem-solving skills which will support further study and their first steps in the world of work.
 Successful GCSE Computer Scientists are able to continue the subject at A Level if they so choose, whilst making a positive contribution to the school’s Progress 8 score.
 Computer Science ‘A Level’ students should be well placed to study for a degree in the subject, or to study logical / technical subjects in higher education.
-A level Computer Science students attained 100% A-C in summer 2019, with 50% of practical projects graded at A*.

 Keystage 3